|

 If it is a longer ride, to/from the airport for instance and they get you there quickly it is good to tip a little more.
 I usually do like 3% on a long drive.

-I usually tip taxi drivers if I felt comfortable and felt respected.
+I usually tip taxi drivers if I feel comfortable and respected by rounding up.

 If you come in the spring, summer, or fall, you will likely see a lot of street musicians.
 They play for tips.